WhatsApp Alternative for Enterprises

 Software that is created with consumers in mind is typically hazardous because security is not normally integrated into these types of applications.
 Recent events of data breaches from those applications are attesting to this.
 It’s imperative for GDPR and data protection that they become secure.
 The frequency of malicious mobile attacks is only expected to increase, and it’s becoming even more problematic to protect mobile devices.

 Alarmingly, a high number of security professionals (64%) have stated that they would not be capable of stopping a cyber attack on mobile platforms due to the limitations surrounding mobile devices.
-The same study found that more than 1/3 of organizations do not sufficiently secure business mobile devices, yet they feel that the cost of data loss is comparable or even more dangerous than laptops and desktops.
+The same study found that more than 1/3 of organisations do not sufficiently secure business mobile devices, yet they feel that the cost of data loss is comparable or even more dangerous than laptops and desktops.

 No Administrative Power

 Mobile applications for consumers are often unsecured, but they also make it time-consuming and problematic to figure out which pieces of information have been sent where.
 Consumer apps seldom have a main tracker that sends information to the company describing which proprietary information was accessed and sent out.
+This is why there must be WhatsApp alternative for business users – keeping their personal and private information and contacts separate, and business data protection and privacy secure.

 Another serious security flaw that mobile apps have is the separation between which information should be made accessible by IT or the administration and what the developer of the app makes accessible.
 This is a primary security downfall that underdeveloped consumer applications pose.
 IT control over every aspect of the mobile application is imperative to circumventing data breaches.